New male cat does not use the box

 The next questions are:

 Did you do an abrupt introduction or an isolation/slow introduction.
-If I'm reading you right, you now have four cats (2 new and 2 existing residents).
+If I'm reading you right, you now have four cats (two new and two existing residents).

 The introduction process should last at least several days and possibly a couple of weeks or more, depending upon circumstances.
 If you'd like a good tutorial on this, Franny has one at about.com, I can look up the URL for you.

 I'm guessing that everybody was thrown together?
 That's not the way I'd do it.
 You should always isolate first.

 Maybe he doesn't like covered litter boxes?